Collection Management Policy

 This summary of policies is derived and updated from the Collection Management Policy approved by the Faculty Library Committee in 1992, with additional information adapted from the Association of Research Libraries “SPEC Kit 253,” Networked Information Resources, December 1999.

 Mission.
 Collection management includes not only the selection of materials for purchase and the evaluation and addition of gifts, but also the replacement or disposal of materials and the systematic weeding of obsolete and superseded materials.

 Goals.
 Library resources should serve the general research and informational needs of its primary users: undergraduate students, graduate students, and faculty.
 Library support for intensive, specialized research is limited primarily to interlibrary loan.

 Responsibility.
 Authority for materials selection and budget allocation rests ultimately with the University Library & Director of Library Services.
 A liaison program links a librarian with a representative in each program, department, and school to facilitate faculty participation in selection.
 The Collection Development Librarian administers and coordinates collection management activities.

 Budget.
 The library receives an allocation for materials each fiscal year.
 This is divided internally to support journal, microform, electronic resource, and monographic standing order subscriptions, the purchase of E-books, books and multimedia, and to support binding, interlibrary loan, and online searching.
-Programs, departments, and schools do not receive a specific allocation, but faculty are encouraged to submit orders for materials needed to support the curriculum.
+Faculty are encouraged to submit orders for materials needed to support the curriculum.

 New Faculty.
 Each new tenure-track full-time faculty member receives a one-time allocation (currently $1,000) to purchase library materials.
 Subscriptions or other purchases representing an ongoing cost cannot be paid with this allocation, which should be spent in two years.

 Selection.
 Librarians work with faculty to select current and retrospective materials for purchase.
 Standard bibliographies, reviews in Choice and other media, syllabi, award winning books and other “best books” lists, accreditation guidelines, patron suggestions, and interlibrary loan data are among the resources used to select library materials.
 Resources are selected without regard to format, though access and other technical factors must be considered.